tweag/guides/style/Haskell.md

 Dealing with laziness
 ---------------------

 By default, use strict data types and lazy functions.
+Since GHC 8.0.1, you can use the `-XStrictData` language extension to avoid forgetting bangs.

 ### Data types